Caravan Maintenance Image

 • Touch up any chipped or peeling paintwork and remove surface rust when it appears

-• Make sure your van is kept clean, wipe interior surfaces with disinfectant and air the van regularly, especially when in storage.
+• Clean your van, wipe interior surfaces with disinfectant and air the van regularly, especially when in storage.

 • Check regularly for leaks inside and outside.